 Performance of the S&P 500

-This can be somewhat misleading, though.
-This does not mean that the S&P 500 grows by a neat and tidy 10% each year.
-Instead, 10% is an average.
+This stat requires some context, though.
+It does not mean that the S&P 500 grows by a neat and tidy 10% each year.
+Instead, 10% is the average.
 Some years experienced much larger growth than this, and there were other years where growth was significantly smaller, or even negative.

-Over time, investors have witnessed several market crashes as measured by the S&P 500, such as the dot-com bubble in the early 2000s and the market crash of 2008.
+Over time, investors have witnessed several stock market crashes as measured by the S&P 500, such as the dot-com bubble in the early 2000s, and the market crash of 2008.

 For example, the S&P 500 returned -37% in 2008 and +27% in 2009.
 Though long-term averages have been favorable, it’s certainly not without short-term volatility.

-The S&P 500 index currently consists of 505 holdings, selected by a committee.
+As of mid-April 2023, the S&P 500 index consists of 503 holdings, selected by a committee.
 In general, the S&P 500 seeks to limit turnover in the index.

 The most influential companies in the U.S. are included in the S&P 500 index.
 Because the index is market cap–weighted, the companies included could change over time.